Skip to content

 etnies shoe website example

-Etnies aims to capture more leads with a promotional popup, which you can close by pressing the “x” button.
+Etnies aims to capture more leads with a promotional popup that can be closed by pressing the “x” button.

 This footwear site has a large slider to advertise deals, new product drops, and more.
 The sticky notification bar and navigation are always present to keep you strolling through the website much easier.